Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Quests/A2SQ2 - Probably bandit investigation.md

 - THough I think it's a lot cooler to make this a true fact, but not for the reaon they think

 ## Event timestamps
 - the party has found Vanan and killed him.
-They used his head
+They used his head to send a message to everynyan involved